kschramm-usgs/sensorSuite-mirror/README.md

 The input files have a specific order: the first and third inputs are for north-facing sensors, and the second and fourth are for east-facing sensors.
 As noted above, the first two sensors are assumed to be 90 degrees apart for the purpose of the test; the second two sensors' orientation is what is solved for.

-#### Randomized calibration

-This function solves for poles to attempt to fit the response curve calculated from deconvolving the given calibration input from the sensor output.
-Low-frequency (the two lowest poles) and high-frequency (all other poles) are fitted to minimize the difference between the estimated response, based on the response specified for the sensor.
-The inputs follow the same structure as step calculation, though what response parameters are solved for is dependent on whether a high or low frequency calculation is chosen.
-Both the magnitude and argument (angle of the response curve along the real axis) of the response curve are displayed in plots, and saving the plot to an image will include both such plots.

 #### Response